ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 > I first saw the UAR score on [Charles Onu](https://onucharles.github.io/)'s Master thesis in the section "Balanced Classification Accuracy and Misclassification Loss".
 This is a decomposition of the equation.

 **Update**
-Sep 11, 21: Fixed in a bug in computing the UAR in an earlier version of this article
+Sep 11, 21: Fixed in a bug in computing the UAR in an earlier version of this article, and added clearer examples

 ## Conclusion